 Results 1–10 of 34 for "Curriculum"X related to "Can jurors’ religious biases affect..."
-Refine Your Search Refine Your Search TopicEducation (31)Learning & memory (10)Race (6)Children (3)HIV & AIDS (3) 5 more... [+] Personality (3)Emotional health (1)Law & psychology (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Arnold, J. David (1)Bare, John K. (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Engle, T. L. (1)Ernst, Randal M. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Matsumoto, David (1)Rhodes, Nancy (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 34 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 2.Activity 1.1: Implicit Attitude TestMeasure your implicit attitudes about race, gender and age.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 7.Discussion QuestionsQuestions about information processing, increasing the capacity of short-term memory, and implicit and explicit memories.Curriculum 8.Procedural Timeline for MemoryA timeline for lessons on information processing, encoding, sensory and short-term memory, forgetting and eyewitness testimony.Curriculum 9.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 10.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (23)Race (6)Children (3)HIV & AIDS (3)Learning & memory (3) 4 more... [+] Personality (3)Emotional health (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorDwyer, Carol (2)Arnold, J. David (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1) 17 more... [+] Dollinger, Stephen J. (1)Engle, T. L. (1)Ernst, Randal M. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Matsumoto, David (1)Rhodes, Nancy (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Weseley, Allyson (1)Woods, Paul I. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 34 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 1.3: The Insanity PleaIn Canada and three-fourths of the states, the burden of proof has shifted to the defense, which must prove the defendant insane.
+Defendants must show they did not understand the wrongfulness of their acts.Curriculum 2.Activity 1.1: Implicit Attitude TestMeasure your implicit attitudes about race, gender and age.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 4.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 5.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 6.Day 5: Cultural Similarities and DifferencesSocialization, enculturation and acculturation; moral reasoning, socioemotional development; and attachment.Curriculum 7.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 9.Activity 1.2: What is Personality?
+A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 10.Day 2: Understanding and Defining CultureUnderstanding and defining culture, diversity, race and ethnicity.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 34 for "Curriculum"X related to "Can jurors’ religious biases affect..."